picoxr/VideoPlayer-UnityXR/README.md

 ## Description：

-   - This demo shows how to implement 360, 3D ,360_3D and Cubemap VR video player with Pico Unity SDK.
+   - This demo shows how to implement 360, 3D ,360_3D VR video player with Pico UnityXR SDK.

 ## Note: